deriv-com/perl-Data-Validate-Sanctions/README.md

 retrun 1 if match is found and 0 if match is not found.

-It will remove all non-alpha chars and compare with the list we have.
+It will remove all non-alpha chars and compare them with the list we have.

 ## get\_sanctioned\_info